BitcoinDesign/Guide/guide/daily-spending-wallet/first-use.md

 ---

 Installing and trying an application for the first time is a particularly sensitive moment in the [usage life cycle]({{ '/guide/designing-products/usage-life-cycle/#first-use' | relative_url }}).
 We form a mental model of the features and experience, and how well they address our needs.
 It can be a make-or-break moment.
-As designers, our goals are to gently guide users through this initial setup to the point where they are comfortable using the application in the future.
+As designers, our goal is to gently guide users through this initial setup to the point where they are comfortable using the application in the future.

-One of the difficulty aspects of designing this experience is that users may have very different starting points and needs.
-Someone brand new to bitcoin may want to explore the application thoroughly before committing to it.
-Another user may already be very comfortable and just wants to quickly receive funds.

 Overall, onboarding typically involves:
 - Discovery, download and launch
 - [Wallet creation]({{ '/guide/daily-spending-wallet/first-use/#creating-a-wallet' | relative_url }}) and [backup]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}), or [wallet recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/recovery/' | relative_url }})
 - [Depositing]({{ '/guide/daily-spending-wallet/funding/' | relative_url }}) or [requesting]({{ '/guide/daily-spending-wallet/requesting/' | relative_url }}) bitcoin

+#### How to approach this user flow

+One of the difficult aspects of designing this experience is that users may start out with very different [expectations and needs]({{ '/guide/designing-products/getting-to-know-your-users/' | relative_url }}).
+Someone brand new to bitcoin may want to explore the application thoroughly before committing to it.
+Another user may already be comfortable and just wants to quickly share a QR code to receive funds.

-To account for various user types, we recommend a flexible first-use design that guides users towards a good setup (the "happy path"), but allows them to skip parts they don't care about, or dive deeper into what's relevant to them.
-If skipped parts are highly important, the application can still remind users about them at a later point.
+We recommend designing a flexible first-use experience that guides users towards best practices (the "happy path").
+Whenever possible, options should be available to skip parts individual users may not find relevant, or dive deeper and personalize settings.
+If skipped parts are highly important, the application should remind users about them at a later point.

-Some studies suggest that users struggled greatly with technical terminology and feeling as though they had a lack of guidance during wallet setup.
-By walking users through single steps that clearly frame the features of self-custodial bitcoin wallets, users will feel well-equipped to navigate and use the wallet confidently.
+Some [studies]({{ '/guide/resources/design-research/' | relative_url }}) suggest that users struggled greatly with [technical terminology]({{ '/guide/glossary/' | relative_url }}) and feeling as though they had a lack of guidance during wallet setup.
+By walking users through simple steps that clearly frame the features of self-custodial bitcoin wallets, users will feel well-equipped to navigate and use the wallet confidently.

-> Users reported that they often felt like they lacked guidance and understanding during wallet setup
+> Users reported that they often felt like they lacked guidance and understanding during wallet setup.
 >
 > <cite>As researched by <a href="https://arxiv.org/pdf/1802.04351.pdf">Eskandari et al</a></cite>

 The details of this experience can vastly differ based on your technical architecture and use case.
-For this reference design, we focus on a lightning-first mobile wallet that automates channel management via a lightning service provider.
+For this reference design, we focus on a lightning-first mobile wallet that automates channel management via a [lightning service]({{ '/guide/how-it-works/lightning-services/' | relative_url }}) provider.

 ## Discovery and installation